broadinstitute/seqr-loading-pipelines/luigi_pipeline/README.md

 ### Running Locally

 Before running, cd to the `hail_elasticsearch_pipelines/luigi_pipeline` directory.
+Also, modify arguments and update the --dest-path to a path where you have write access.
+Finally, for hail to be able to read or write to google storage buckets, install the Google Cloud Storage connector by running this install script
+`python3 -m pip install git+https://github.com/bw2/hail-utils.git` or if that fails for some reason, then [manually](https://cloud.google.com/dataproc/docs/concepts/connectors/install-storage-connector).

+Then, to run the pipeline:
 ```
 $ python3 seqr_loading.py SeqrMTToESTask --local-scheduler \
     --source-paths  gs://seqr-datasets/GRCh37/1kg/1kg.vcf.gz \